 The GAL assigned to my case refused to see me until I paid him in full which I could not do.
 He did not investigate claims made by other party to see if they were accurate did not ask me my side or allow me to present my evidence to him that claims made were a lie.
 At our temporary custody hearing...
 Read more »

 You really, REALLY need an attorney on your side.
 If you have not contacted Utah Legal Services to see if you can get pro bono assistance, you truly should . . .
 Monday.
-A guardian ad litem SHOULDN'T favor a party who pays over one who does not, but that doesn't mean it might not happen.
-If you say...Read more »
+A guardian ad litem SHOULDN'T favor a party who pays over one who does not, but that doesn't mean it might not happen....Read more »

 Aprox.
 5 years ago my 3 children were taken by their father while I was in jail a couple days due to my children not having a guardian in which I had signed a paper of temporary guardianship to my daughters best friends mother which was in effect the day they were taken.
 Since they were taken they...
 Read more »